Frequently Asked Questions

 Who is RadioLabour?

 The RadioLabour team consists of labour educators, negotiators, research representatives, union members and others connected to the labour movement.
 Most of us work, or have worked, for a union, a labour studies centre, or a global union.
-The team is led by Marc Bélanger, an international labour educator, now based in Canada.

 Why RadioLabour?